nats-io/nats-connector-framework/README.md

 ## Summary

-The NATS connector is provided to facilitate the bridging of NATS and other technologies with an easy to use plug-in framework.
+The NATS connector framework is provided to facilitate the bridging of NATS and other technologies with an easy to use plug-in driven framework.
 General application tasks and NATS connectivity are implemented, allowing a developer to focus on integration rather than application development tasks.
 The java platform was chosen as to reach as many technologies as possible.

 Some connector types will be provided and maintained by Apcera.

-Documentation can be found [here](http://nats-io.github.io/nats-connector).
+Documentation can be found [here](http://nats-io.github.io/nats-connector-framework).

 ## Installation